rprinz08/hBPF/readme.md

 The FPGA implementation of hBPF was done using LiteX and Migen tools.
-The same Python3 code which later is converted to Verilog and be tested with the simulation capabilities from LiteX.
+The same Python3 code which later is converted to Verilog can be tested with the simulation capabilities from LiteX.

 ### FPGA Implementations